-The lie is a cover story, forever obfuscating the truth and desperate to control the narrative.
+The lie is a cover story, forever obfuscating the truth and orchestrated by those desperate to control the narrative.
 It diverts your eyes from seeing what’s real, borrowing elements of the verifiable, so we’ll pay attention, but ultimately leading us away from the light.

 . . .

-In all relationships, conflict and distress are caused by lies of one form or another; lies of omission, lies of convenience, little white lies, lies of emotional triggers (not what is actually true; what should have been said), lies of reactivity (attachment), childhood trauma, and pain; lies of fear and scarcity, abandonment and loss…
+In all relationships, the causes of conflict and distress are lies of one form or another; lies of omission, lies of convenience, little white lies, lies of emotional triggers (not what is actually true; what should have been said), lies of reactivity (attachment), childhood trauma, and pain; lies of fear and scarcity, abandonment and loss…

 In life, relationships are everything, expanding far beyond the interpersonal.
 But one could argue that the relationship with ourselves is the most important.

 You may be making a genuine effort to attain enlightenment, to shed the old stories and identities, and you may even find success in finally “letting it go.”
 But the lie will always want to pull you back in – back into the heaviness, routine, old patterns, despair, anger, anxiety, powerlessness and collective madness.

 Presence, the universal now, is stolen by the lie, subsumed by unexamined thought, rigidity of belief, and obscured inner knowing.